scttfrdmn/orca/README.md

 **ORCA** enables research institutions to seamlessly burst Kubernetes workloads from on-premises clusters to AWS, with native support for GPU-intensive AI/ML computing.

-Built by AWS in partnership with the National Research Platform and San Diego State University.

 ---

 ## Overview